vliz-be-opsci/fair-assessment-4fairease/README.md

 * XXXXXX The FUJI results in json
 * XXXXXX

+The deeper analysis of the FUIJ results, and recommendations to be made either to the pilot or the data provider, can be found on a [confluence page](https://fair-ease.atlassian.net/wiki/spaces/FAIREASE/pages/380174344/Deeper+analysis+of+the+FUJI+results).

 ## FUJI tool
 The FUJI tests we are using are carried out from https://www.f-uji.net/?action=test, where you input the URL to a dataset.
 The tool then looks for metadata that cover the different items of F A I R.